bmeviauac01/datadriven/docs/seminar/mongodb/index.md

 1. Open a _PowerShell_ console (search for PowerShell in the Start menu and start it, but _not_ the one with "ISE" in the same - that is not the console).

 1. Copy and paste the script into the console and run it by pressing enter.
-Please note, that you might need to change the the directory nam in the last command, e.g., if the app version is different.
+Please note, that you might need to change the the directory name in the last command, e.g., if the app version is different.

     ```powershell
     Remove-Item c:\work\mongodatabase -Recurse -ErrorAction Ignore